 I keep all my pictures organized in folders organized by location and date, with those folders being sorted into larger folders by year.
 So I have a folder for every year since 2008, with all of my pictures from all of my travels.
 If I were to somehow lose all that, I would be crushed.
 So I have not one, but two external hard drives.

 I regularly transfer my photos from my SD cards onto my laptop and from there to my two hard drives.
 I'm not sure if this is the best way to go about it, but it's worked for me for years and it isn't time intensive, so I'll stick with it.
 For the past few years, I've been using a WD My Passport hard drive, it's worked great and has a 2TB of space.
-I will never fill this baby up.
+It is one of the best portable external hard drives, I will never fill this baby up.